by Jason

 God the Father, Jesus the Son and the Holy Spirit are known as the Godhead, God as one, with three personalities.
 All three were present in the creation.
 Jesus, born of Mary came to earth and lived among us in human form.
 Jesus was both God and man.
 Man was in darkness, the darkness symbolizing evil and sin.
 Light symbolizes good and life.

-Again Jesus spoke to them, saying, “I am the light of the world.
-Whoever follows me will not walk in darkness, but will have the light of life.”
+12 Then Jesus spoke to them again, saying, “I am the light of the world.
+He who follows Me shall not walk in darkness, but have the light of life.”

 Jesus paid the ultimate sacrifice, death by crucifixion.
 We deserved to die on the cross, but Jesus did so on our behalf, even though he lived a perfect life, one without sin.
 He took man from darkness into light because he loves us.
 He came back from death three days later and lives with God our Father, and will live with Him and with us for eternity if we hear the gospel message, believe the message, repent of our sins, confess the name of Jesus as the Son of God and be immersed in the waters of baptism for the forgiveness of our sins.
 Then, remain faithful until death.
 The invitation is for all, may we answer the door while Jesus is knocking.
 What a thought: the opportunity to live with God for eternity!